 - Certain deductions are less interesting to IRS for audit purposes.

->

-> As an S-Corp, you will still be a PL, but taxed differently.
+As an S-Corp, you will still be a PLLC, but taxed differently.
 Most agents don't know about this or they think it's too complicated.
 It's not!
 Here is how to do it:

->

-> - Form an entity (PA or PLLC)
+- Form an entity (PA or PLLC)

 - Send application to FREC to move license to that entity.